JadCombreau/Analytical_circular/Check&ReadXML.md

 This part box of the Workflow nammed  __Check & Read XML__ is for (as its name suggests) the input XML verifiying and reading.
 We must therefore retrieve the values that interest us.

-We must check the structure of the XML input file by running a specific XSD file.
+We must check the structure of the XML input file by running a specific XSD file (you can see the path in Isight settings).

-In the case of this Workflow (*Canonical Intake*), we need to retrieve the values for the number and the name of the configurations, the number of treatments, the frequencies as well as the name of the post-processing process (his list is not exhaustive).

 *__Check & Read XML__ box is preceded by the __Create Folders__ box which consist in the repository creation (contained in the *namesOfFolder* agregate) and followed by the __Get Mesh & Models Frequencies__ box which consist in the recovery of the linear frequencies and the mesh frequencies (this is just, in fact linear frequencies to which we applied a step).*